divorced couple

 Mum and Dad Glue

 A little boy is determined to find a way to fix his broken parents.
 After putting some thought into a solution, he thinks that maybe glue will stick his family together again.
 He is also hopeful that he can glue smiles back on their faces so they can be happy once again.
-While the boy learns the hard way that a sticky substance is not the remedy, he comes to understand that his parents will always love him despite their divorce.
+While the boy learns the hard way that a sticky substance is not the remedy, he comes to understand that his parents will always love him.
 Rhyming verse and whimsical illustrations add an upbeat tone to this difficult topic.

 A Kids Book About Divorce